Ronald-TR/my-vue-autocomplete/README.md

 Based in [this](http://fareez.info/blog/vuejs/create-your-own-autocomplete-using-vuejs-2/) article.

-I just added some personal changes to display the list of suggestions by i/o of the input focus too.
+I just added some personal features:

+* Display the list of suggestions by i/o of the input focus too.
+* Case Insensitive search.

 ## Usage
 #### template